balder-dev/balder/doc/source/getting_started/installation.rst

 Installation
 ************

-Before you can start to develop with balder, you will need to install it.
+Before you can start to develop with Balder, you will need to install it.

 Install python
 ==============